NellyJazminPC/Qmacdougallii_genomic_environment/README.md

-# *Quercus macdougallii*: functional genomics and its relation with environmental variables
+# *Quercus macdougallii*: functional genomics and its association with environmental variables
 ---
 > # ******************** **UNDER CONSTRUCTION** ********************
 ---